Language: EN

 }

-On the other hand, in addition to the considerations we have seen about whether it is possible or not to modify a variable from a function, copying by reference also has implications in terms of speed.
+On the other hand, in addition to the considerations we have seen about whether it is possible to modify a variable from a function, copying by reference also has implications in terms of speed.
 In principle:

 • Value type variables are slightly faster to access